shirosaidev/diskover-web/README.md

 <img align="left" width="249" height="189" src="https://github.com/shirosaidev/diskover/blob/master/docs/diskover.png?raw=true" hspace="5" vspace="5" alt="diskover">

-diskover-web is an open source web file manager, disk space usage, storage analytics and file search engine for [diskover](https://github.com/shirosaidev/diskover).
+diskover-web is a web file manager, disk space usage, storage analytics and file search engine for [diskover](https://github.com/shirosaidev/diskover).
 It is designed to help you quickly search across your storage servers using your diskover Elasticsearch indices.
 With diskover-web you can visualize the file system meta data from your diskover crawls and get better insights into your data by viewing detailed disk usage analytics of your file systems.

 diskover-web also supports file and directory tagging.
 Files and directories can be tagged for keep, archive or delete, or with custom tags, and from there you can use the diskover-web API to access file info for any data moving you wish to do.